mjauvin/wn-mlsitemap-plugin/README.md

+Add Multilang capabilities to Rainlab.Sitemap plugin

-uses Utopigs.Seo to add the following listTypes:
+Add the following listTypes:

 - All Catalog Categories
 - All Catalog Products